top of page

 One of the best things I ever learned in my leadership years is that when we hold onto tasks, we're really depriving somebody else of that opportunity to develop and grow.
 Which kind of falls out of line with how most people talk about wanting to be as a leader.

 You want a team that is confident and grows.
-There's nothing more exciting than when your team are able to see that growth for themselves and for you too.
+There's nothing more exciting than when your team can see that growth for themselves and for you too.

 If you're holding onto tasks because it's faster to do it yourself, or because you don't trust they'll do it right, or because you like it done a certain way - you're preventing that growth from happening.